-3. Employer tuition reimbursement - For a fee of \$30, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term (plus a grace period) with proper documentation from their employer.
+- 3. Employer tuition reimbursement For a fee of \$30, students can arrange with Higher One's TuitionPay, a single tuition payment plan due at the end of the term (plus a grace period) with proper documentation from their employer.
 Documentation of your employer's reimbursement policy must be submitted to the Student Accounts Office of Benedictine University prior to enrolling in this plan.
 An updated copy of the policy must be submitted every Fall term thereafter.
 Students may fax their employer's policy to Student Accounts at (630) 829-6501.
 After submitting documentation showing eligibility, student may enroll in the plan that best corresponds with their class and program.
 If the student's enrollment changes after the initial set up of this plan, the student will be responsible for adjusting the payment plan either online or with a TuitionPay consultant at (800) 635-0120.
 If the student makes a payment directly to Benedictine rather than to TuitionPay, it is the student's responsibility to contact the Student Accounts Office so that we may notify TuitionPay.
 The bill payer must electronically sign a consent agreement to accept the responsibilities of the payment plan.
 Therefore, the Student Accounts Office is not able to enroll students or make adjustments to these accounts.
 However, our office is available for assistance in choosing the correct plan and budget amount.
-Please note that tuition is due in full according to the deferred due date specified by TuitionPay regardless of when individual employers reimburse their employees.
+Please note that tuition is due in full according to the deferred due date specified by TuitionPay regardless of when individual employers reimburse their employees. - 4.
+Third Party Payment Authorization/Direct Company Billing The Student Accounts Office will bill a third party (an organization, business or agency) for any and all charges on a student's account, if a valid authorization from the third party sponsor is received on or before the beginning of the course/term.
+Benedictine will send an invoice to the third party after the add/drop period.
+Payment is due upon receipt of the invoice and is not contingent upon the student successfully completing the course.
+All authorized and non-authorized charges not paid for by the third party will be the responsibility of the student. - 5.
+Flat Rate Programs Tuition is due in full prior to the start of your program, unless the full balance will be covered by financial aid or will be paid by a third-party directly to Benedictine.
+Students can arrange with the Student Accounts Office at the main campus to direct bill your employer for your courses with your employer's written approval.
+All related documentation must be provided to the Student Accounts Office prior to the start of your program. - Direct Company Billing: If student/employer provides a letter from the employer to Student Accounts indicating that the student is eligible for Tuition Assistance, Benedictine will temporarily credit the student account for a portion of the total tuition cost and bill employer for the first semester of courses.
+Then, Benedictine will bill the employer for the next semester of courses and so on.
+The invoices will indicate the tuition cost per credit hour.